samsaara/yelp-analysis/README.md

   * Keep the extracted JSON files in the folder named `./data/yelp_dataset`.
 3. Download [glove](http://nlp.stanford.edu/data/glove.6B.zip) embeddings to your local system and extract them.
   * We need just `glove.6B.100d.txt`... you can also use others if you wish to.
 Move them to `./data/embeddings`.
+4. Download the baby names dataset from [here](https://www.ssa.gov/oact/babynames/names.zip).
+  * Extract it and place the `names` folder under `./data/` directory.

 ### Explore